fdonnet/ubik_accounting/README.md

 (server side)

 - Static components and pages
-- Typed HttpClient to access the backend api
-- Tailwind config - Tailwind Flowbite design layout etc
 - A very minimal reverse proxy controller that allows components (automode) to call the backend api when they are WASM.
 - Some stuff about security (Token cache service)

-In program.cs, you can access the config of:

-- Redis for token caching
-- CascadingAuthenticationState
-- Cookie auth with OpenIdC (connection + refresh token in OnValidatePrincipal)
-- ...

 => next, implement new .Net 9 Blazor stuff related to authentication and render modes.